 More representation is needed in every aspect of the cosmetology industry — but how do we get there?

-Increasing access to cosmetology schools
+Increasing access to cosmetology training

 One clear way to broaden diversity in cosmetology is to open the doors which will allow more people into the industry, such as attending a cosmetology school.
 All too often people from every walk of life have these doors kept closed on them — their schedule may not be flexible enough to allow them to also attend a full-time program, or the price of tuition may be too steep with limited alternative payment options.
 And if financing is available for the latter hurdle, it may be heavily biased toward one demographic.
 Many traditional lenders use traditional credit scoring systems when evaluating applicants, which has a disparately negative impact on communities of color.
 Despite this, it’s still widely used.